 What I liked: LITTLE WOLF PUPPIES THEY’RE SO ADORABLE.
 Yadda yadda great world creation and a dramatic ending but mostly LITTLE WOLF PUPPIES.

-Puppies aside, in all serious this one did a really great job of bringing me into the fantasy world while avoiding all the standard lazy exposition tricks sometimes used in pilots.
+Puppies aside, this one DID do a really great job of bringing me into its fantasy world while avoiding all the standard lazy exposition tricks sometimes used in pilots.
 There’s no voiceover.
 A minimal amount of text along the bottom to explain shit to us.
 No endearing grandmother telling the story of the kingdom to the kids as a bedtime story.
 Yet I don’t feel confused.
 I feel like I understand everything that’s happening and why.
 The expository dialog that does happen still feels pretty natural, not as though characters are going out of their way to explain shit to the audience that they wouldn’t say to other characters in the show.
 That’s tough and anyone looking to write a fantasy series pilot needs to watch this one and take notes.

 It also ends on the sort of extreme holy shit moment that the show has come to be known for.
 If I didn’t have my rule in place about only watching pilots for these shows, you best believe I would’ve let autoplay take me into Episode 2.